Following are some of the most frequently asked questions (FAQs) regarding the PPAT® assessment.

 - No. Immediately upon registration, the system presents you with new tasks containing empty textboxes.
 Your originally submitted task responses will be available in read-only format.

-- Am I required to enter responses for all steps of the resubmission task or only the steps were I scored low?
+- Am I required to enter responses for all steps of the resubmission task or only the steps where I scored low?

 You must respond to the prompts and activities for all steps, not just the steps where you scored low.
 During resubmission, you will begin with blank textboxes, making sure to: